Nivolumab (Intravenous route)

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Adrenal, pituitary, or thyroid gland problems may occur while you are receiving this medicine.
-Tell your doctor if you have changes in mood or behavior, constipation, dry skin or hair, feeling cold, sensitivity to heat, sweating, trouble sleeping, or weight changes.
+Tell your doctor if you have changes in mood or behavior, constipation, dry skin or hair, feeling cold, sensitivity to heat, sweating, trouble sleeping, unusual or continuing headaches, or weight changes.

-Tell your doctor right away if you have bloody or cloudy urine, nausea or vomiting, trouble breathing, swelling of the face, feet, or lower legs, unusual tiredness or weakness, or unusual weight gain.
+Tell your doctor right away if you have bloody or cloudy urine, decrease in the amount of urine, nausea or vomiting, trouble breathing, swelling of the face, feet, or lower legs, unusual tiredness or weakness, or unusual weight gain.
 These may be symptoms of a serious kidney problem.

 This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving this medicine.